mui/mui-x/docs/data/data-grid/faq/faq.md

 It only impacts the rendering part and does not impact the internal calculations like filtering or sorting.
 You can know more about it in the [value formatter](/x/react-data-grid/column-definition/#value-formatter) section.

-## What is purpose of useDemoData hook used in the documentation examples?
+## What is the purpose of useDemoData hook used in the documentation examples?

-The `useDemoData` hook is a utility hook coming from package `@mui/x-data-grid-generator` that generates random data for the Data Grid.
-It is used frequently in the documentation examples to provide realistic data in the documentation examples without polluting the code with data generation logic.
+The `useDemoData` hook is a utility hook from the `@mui/x-data-grid-generator` package.
+It generates random data for the Data Grid.
+It is often used in documentation examples to provide realistic data without polluting the code with data generation logic.

-Here's an example of how to use it:
+Here's how it's used:

 ```tsx
 import * as React from 'react';